 - Instead of syrup, try honey drizzled over the top of the waffles.

-Yes, if you are egg-free, just use Just Egg egg replacer to make this waffle recipe egg-free.
+If you are egg-free, use Just Egg egg replacer to make this waffle recipe egg-free.

 If you don't have a waffle iron, you can easily use this batter to make pancakes!!